gregvonkuster/galaxy-csg/README.md

 This repository contains tools that can be used within Galaxy for creating, assembling and solving equations on 3-dimensional shapes.
 Galaxy includes a CSG Viewer [Visualization plug-in](https://wiki.galaxyproject.org/Develop/Visualizations) for viewing the shapes produced by these tools.
-Here is the [CSG Viewer plug-in](https://github.com/galaxyproject/galaxy/tree/dev/config/plugins/visualizations/csg).
+The CSG Viewer plug-in is available [here](https://github.com/galaxyproject/galaxy/tree/dev/config/plugins/visualizations/csg) in the Galaxy code.

-These tools are written in Python and based upon the following packages.
+These tools are written in Python and use the following packages.

  * [Python version 2.7.x](https://www.python.org)
  * [VTK version 6.3.0](http://www.vtk.org)
  * [icqsol version 0.3.26](https://github.com/pletzer/icqsol)

-All of these tools are available in the [Galaxy Tool Shed](https://toolshed.g2.bx.psu.edu/), so they can be automatically installed into Galaxy.
+All of these tools are available in the [Galaxy Tool Shed](https://toolshed.g2.bx.psu.edu/repository/browse_categories?sort=name&operation=repositories_by_category&id=589548af7e391bcf), so they can be automatically installed into Galaxy.

-Wrapping tools for use in Galaxy is easy!
-If you want to start, see the [Galaxy wiki](https://wiki.galaxyproject.org/Admin/Tools/AddToolTutorial).
+The docker container for the Galaxy CSG flavor is available [here](https://hub.docker.com/r/gregvonkuster/docker-galaxy-csg/)

 Tool Highlights
 ---------------